Ceiling Fans

 Ease Of Installation

 Most ceiling fans come with step-by-step instructions to help you with installation.
-However, you may need to call a professional to get the wiring right.
+You may need to call a professional to get the wiring right.

 Make sure that the ceiling fan is easy to install.
 And it should also come with the correct wiring compatible with your electric system.